 Future values of withholding growth are projected by applying the appropriate elasticity to the projected quarterly growth rates for wages.
 Growth rates are applied to withholding on an adjusted constant-law basis.
 The final withholding forecast is generated by incorporating tax law change estimates and adjustments for business day differences.

-The wage-withholding elasticity model is estimated using quarterly data starting in 1977 and running through the third quarter of 2017.
+The wage-withholding elasticity model is estimated using quarterly data starting in 1977 and running through the latest available quarter.

 WAGE-WITHHOLDING ELASTICITY